IBM/ce-cns/documentation/setup-example.md

 ![](images/cns-ce-pricing-20210526.png)

-#### Optional: Use Techzone
+#### Optional: Use TechZone

-If you are an IBM Partner or an IBMer you can use [Techzone ](https://techzone.ibm.com/collection/an-example-to-deploy-a-existing-java-microservices-based-application-to-codeengine) to reserve an IBM Cloud environment for the workshop.
-You find the details in the [additional resources of the workshop documentation for Techzone](https://ibm.github.io/ce-cns/techzone/).
+If you are an IBM Partner or an IBMer you can use [TechZone ](https://techzone.ibm.com/collection/an-example-to-deploy-a-existing-java-microservices-based-application-to-codeengine) to reserve an IBM Cloud environment for the workshop.
+You find the details in the [additional resources of the workshop documentation for TechZone](https://ibm.github.io/ce-cns/techzone/).

 ### Architecture